slackapi/java-slack-sdk/docs/content/guides/events-api.md

 });
 ```

 The same code in Kotlin looks as below.
 (New to Kotlin?
-[Getting Started in Kotlin](/guides/getting-started-with-bolt#getting-started-in-kotlin) may be helpful)
+[Getting Started in Kotlin](/guides/getting-started-with-bolt#getting-started-in-kotlin) may be helpful.)

 ```kotlin
 app.event(ReactionAddedEvent::class.java) { payload, ctx ->